About Nature Nooks Retreat

 How’s cell and internet service?

-NEWS FLASH:We now have high speed internet, fast enough to stream.
-We have a Verizon booster, which works well for cell service, though some other carriers work OK, too.
+NEWS FLASH:We now have high speed internet, fast enough to stream, in all facilities.
+We have a Verizon booster, which works well for cell service in the Lodge and Kinship Place, though some other carriers work OK, too.

-Little Barn Cabin has more limited internet and cell reception, but you can walk a short distance and get good reception.
-If there are no guests in Kinship Place, we will welcome you to connect there when you need to.
+Little Barn Cabin has limited cell reception, but you may be able to walk a short distance and get reception.

 Remember – it’s good to disconnect once in a while!